LiamDaly007/DataScienceProjects/HostelAnalysis/README.txt

 ## Usage
-To use replicate the analysis on your own computer, please follow the following steps:
+To replicate the analysis on your own computer, please follow the following steps:

 1. Install all project files to your computer.
 2. Right click on "Hostel 2.csv" and copy the path to this file